Get started on the Roadmap board

 Create multiple roadmaps

-Once you made some adjustments to a roadmap, such as changing how features are grouped or applying a filter, you'll see the option appear to save the roadmap.
+Once you have made some adjustments to a roadmap, such as changing how features are grouped or applying a filter, you'll see the option appear to save the roadmap.
 (You can also use the dropdown to save as a new roadmap.)

-Just like saved views on the Features board, any updates that aren't saved will be treated as ad hoc changes and the roadmap will revert to the last saved version once you navigate away.
+Just like saved boards on the Features board, any updates that aren't saved will be treated as ad hoc changes and the roadmap will revert to the last saved version once you navigate away.

 Share your Roadmap